ykakarap/kubecon-na-22-capi-lab/5-upgrade-kubernetes-version.md

 docker-cluster-one-md-0-9vfj6-589d4c8fff-hx49z   Ready    <none>          2m5s    v1.25.2   172.19.0.7    <none>        Ubuntu 22.04.1 LTS   5.19.12-200.fc36.x86_64   containerd://1.6.8
 ```

-We can see evidence above that the control plane nodes were upgraded first: the worker node `docker-cluster-one-md-0-nnsb9-599977b664-2r55t` has a more recent age (`2m5s`) compared to the age of the control plane nodes `5m13s`).
+We can see evidence above that the control plane nodes were upgraded first: the worker node `docker-cluster-one-md-0-9vfj6-589d4c8fff-hx49z` has a more recent age (`2m5s`) compared to the age of the control plane nodes `5m13s`).

-## Clean up docker cluster one
+## Clean up Docker Cluster one

 It's time to say goodbye to docker-cluster-one - it's been through a lot!
 To delete the cluster run: